-The following four main classifications of CP reflect different damaged areas of the brain and their corresponding movement impairments:
+Several different classification systems exist to help define and describe the variations of cerebral palsy.
+The following four classifications of CP reflect different damaged areas of the brain and their corresponding movement impairments:

-Spastic Cerebral Palsy: Occurring the most frequently, spastic CP covers 80% of all cerebral palsy cases.
-Damaged areas in the central nervous system send responses to the body that result in muscular tension (hypertonia) and mobility impairments.
+Spastic Cerebral Palsy: The most common form of cerebral palsy, spastic CP, makes up 80% of all cerebral palsy cases.
+Damaged areas in the central nervous system send responses to the body that often result in muscular tension (hypertonia) and mobility impairments.
 Other complications of spastic cerebral palsy include muscle spasms, muscular pain or tightness, arthritis, and tendinitis.

-- Ataxic CP: Ataxic CP occurs in 10% of cases at most and is caused by damage to the cerebellum.
-The effects of ataxic CP include decreased muscle tone (hypotonia), tremors, impairments to motor functions, balance impediments, and visual and/or auditory processing difficulties.
+- Ataxic CP: Ataxic CP occurs in about 10% of cases and is caused by damage to the cerebellum.
+The effects of ataxic CP include decreased muscle tone (hypotonia), tremors, motor-function impairment, balance impediments, and visual and/or auditory processing difficulties.

-- Athetoid/Dyskinetic CP: Athetoid CP is characterized by mixed muscle tone—the child will have both hypertonia (muscular tension) and hypotonia (decreased muscle tone).
+- Athetoid/Dyskinetic CP: Athetoid CP is characterized by mixed muscle tone—the child has both hypertonia (muscular tension) and hypotonia (decreased muscle tone).
+Athetoid cerebral palsy results from damage to the basal ganglia – the part of the brain responsible for the regulation of voluntary movement.
 Effects and complications of Athetoid CP include trouble sitting or standing in an upright position, difficulty with fine motor functions (like holding small objects), and difficulty moving hands to a certain spot (for instance, reaching for an object).

 The following terms classify CP in terms of affected limbs:

-Hemiplegia, which explains the forms of CP in which the arm and leg on one side of the body are affected, is also known as hemiparesis.
+Hemiplegia: Hemiplegia is a form of CP in which the arm and leg on one side of the body are affected.
+It is also known as hemiparesis.
 Hemiplegia is most commonly associated with spastic CP.

-- Diplegia, which affects limbs on the opposite sides of the body (such as both legs), is also called diparesis.
+- Diplegia: Diplegia affects limbs on opposite sides of the body (such as both legs).
+Diplegia is also called diparesis.
 Diplegia is most commonly the result of spastic cerebral palsy.

-- Quadriplegia, the form of CP characterized by the involvement of all four limbs, is also called quadriparesis.
-Quadriplegia is associated with spastic CP.
+- Quadriplegia: Quadriplegia is the form of CP characterized by involvement of all four limbs, it is also called quadriparesis.
+Quadriplegia is also associated with spastic CP.

-- Pentaplegia, or pentaparesis, affects both legs, both arms, the head, and the neck.
+- Pentaplegia: Pentaplegia, or pentaparesis, affects both legs, both arms, the head, and the neck.

-While a number of other classification systems for CP exist, these are the most commonly used.
+While a number of other classification systems for CP exist, these two are the most commonly used.